Yes, jumping on a trampoline exercises the whole body. The g-force that bouncing produced helps to build muscle and burn fat quickly.

 People generally associate, going to the gym or bike riding as exercise but today, we investigate all the trampoline health benefits and how jumping on a trampoline is good for weight loss among other things.

 Did you know that trampolining is 68% more effective than your half-hour jog?
 NASA’s Journal of Applied Physiology backs this up, showing how just more efficient rebound exercise compared to jogging.
 It may sound too good to be true, but the health benefits of jumping on a trampoline are no myth.
 Even a study by the American Council on Exercise (ACE) found that a 20-minute trampoline workout routine burns as many calories as running 10 km/h for the same amount of time.

 Other reasons why jumping on a trampoline is good exercise include:

-Like how a vaccine uses a small amount of a disease to protect you later on, this small amount of stress will improve your bone density, and help prevent bone disorders—like osteoporosis—later in life.
+Like how a vaccine uses a small amount of disease to protect you, later on, this small amount of stress will improve your bone density, and help prevent bone disorders—like osteoporosis—later in life.

 However, there is a big difference between slight stress and high impact.

 When you jog, play squash or perform regular jumping aerobics, there’s nothing to absorb the jarring force of your contact with the ground.
 On a trampoline, you still get the benefits of a cardiovascular and musculoskeletal workout, but the mat soaks up over 80% of the impact on your joints.
 Trampolines have perfect vertical bounce, so there’s also far less chance of sprains and twists.